KDE/documentation-docs-krita-org/reference_manual/tools/rectangle.rst

     The rectangle will use the background color as fill.
 Pattern
     The rectangle will use the active pattern as fill.
+Pattern Transform

+    .. versionadded:: 4.4

+    This enables upon using pattern as the fill, and has options for changing the pattern transformation a little.

+    Rotation
+        This allows you to rotate the pattern used in the fill.
+    Scale
+        This allows you to scale the pattern used in the fill.

 Outline
 ~~~~~~~